CreatorOS/solidity-by-example/Learn.md

 ## Function Modifier

 Modifiers are code that can be run before and / or after a function call.
+They are used to modify the behaviour of a function.

 Modifiers can be used to:

 - Restrict access
 - Validate inputs
 - Guard against reentrancy hack

+The function body is inserted where the special symbol `_;` appears in the modifier definition.
+So if the condition of modifier is satisfied while calling this function, the function is executed and otherwise, an exception is thrown.

 ```
     // SPDX-License-Identifier: MIT